-- ▶ Good

-- Defendant did not justify its fees to plaintiff as required by the Act.
+- ► Always good - Defendant did not justify its fees to plaintiff as required by the Act.

 - Defendant cannot justify its fees.

 - The plaintiff said, 'You ain't seen nothin' yet!'

-- ▶ OK-if your enterprise is cool with contractions
+- ► Good if the context supports it

 - Defendant didn't justify its fees to plaintiff as required by the Act.

 - Defendant can't justify its fees.

-- ▶ NOT good
+- ► NOT good

 - Defendant can not justify its fees.